 Let NickFlightX, a prominent flight simulation content creator, teach you how to capture cinematic shots in Microsoft Flight Simulator.

 Because of its stunning visuals and a camera system that works really well for content creation, Nick uses Microsoft Flight Simulator (MSFS) to create great videos.
 The "Showcase" or "Drone" camera in MSFS allows you to decouple the camera from the airplane, meaning you can create cinematic shots where the camera view moves around the aircraft.
+In MSFS (plus FSX and P3D), X-FlightControlReplay offers an easy way to pause and review parts of a flight to get the landing just right!

 When creating content, Nick uses the X56 HOTAS to both control the aircraft and control the movements of the camera.
 Microsoft Flight Simulator allows the user to assign a button to switch between controlling the aircraft and controlling the camera when they are in the Drone Camera.
 While he demonstrates the use of a gaming controller, he uses the X56 for the camera movements as it allows for more precise inputs with the bigger travel distance on the X56's joystick.